Who can be a representative of a participating group?

 A representative is able to perform any action on behalf of a participating institution or group.

-Representatives will receive any notice under the Scheme on behalf of a participating institution that is a member of a group or is a lone or defunct participating institution.
+Representatives will receive any notice under the Scheme on behalf of any institutions it represents.

 Ceasing to be a representative